 Monetary value: how much do they spend?

-Why you should need a RFM analysis?
+Why should you need an RFM analysis?

-There are many reasons for creating this analysis, here I listed 3 above all important, in my opinion:
+There are many reasons for creating this analysis; here I listed 3 above all important, in my opinion:

 - customers who have recently purchased are more receptive to subsequent promotions than customers whose last purchase is far in the future

 - understand your customer segmentation based on monetary and frequency evaluations: VIP, loyalty, active and inactive